 A few posts later she also mentions Sir Ken Robinson’s “Changing Education Paradigms” (love those RSAnimate videos!) which addresses the same concerns.

 A sad contrast was shared by David Warlick in his October 27 post Confidence Lost.
-He wrote of conversations with faculty and administration of a local university who were wondering how they could affect change and move schools forward.
+He wrote of conversations with faculty and administration of a local university who were wondering how they could effect change and move schools forward.
 From their conversations he said he felt that we in education have lost our confidence and our sense of educational entrepreneurship, that sense of freedom and encouragement to “innovate” in order to motivate our students.
 Especially telling was a comment shared by one of the professors who said that his daughter, coming home from her first day in sixth grade, said that the principal had told the students that they will not be having fun.
 They will be learning.

 Fun and learning can not be opposites.
 We need to find ways to engage our students the same way that their out of school activities engage them.
 Perhaps we can take some lessons from gaming strategies.